karthikgru/learn-terraform-github-actions/README.md

-# Automate Terraform with GitHub Actions
+# Automate TF with GitHub Actions